githubtraining/design-thinking-intro/responses/01_intro-design-thinking.md

-## What is Design Thinking?

-Placeholder text...
+Our first pull request introduces Design Thinking in more detail.

 ### Challenge question

-Now let's try your first challenge question!

-Design Thinking focuses on using the newest technologies to solve problems.
+The most important consideration in creating a solution using Design Thinking is Desirability for the User

-- [ ] True
+- [ ] True, there is a repository at the given URL
-- [ ] False
+- [ ] False, no repository exists at the given URL

 <hr>
 <h3 align="center">I'll respond when you check one of the boxes above.</h3>